Sulekha02112001/kubefed-v2/README.md

 #### Cluster Registration

 In the host cluster, set up Kubectl config for lab-a and lab-b, so we’ll be able to access those clusters via a context switch and use the context to join the federation:

+Refer - https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/ and follow the steps

+(OR)

 ```
 #Replace CLUSTERNAME, CLUSTERIP, USERNAME, TOKEN, CONTEXTNAME
 kubectl config set-cluster CLUSTERNAME --server=CLUSTERIP